rccordell/s22bl/schedule.md

 + Sarah Werner, "Paper" from _Studying Early Printed Books, 1450-1800 : A Practical Guide_ (2019), [library link](http://www.library.illinois.edu.proxy2.library.illinois.edu/proxy/go.php?url=https://search-ebscohost-com.proxy2.library.illinois.edu/login.aspx?direct=true&db=nlebk&AN=1991322&site=eds-live&scope=site&ebv=EK&ppid=Page-__-34)

 #### Book Lab 3: The Old Time Rag

-Due to materials, space, and time constraints, we cannot conduct Book Lab #3 during class.
-Instead, students will sign up for one of two sessions during the week held at [Fresh Press Paper](https://www.freshpress.studio/).
-We will end class early this week in recognition of the additional time ask of the lab.
-If the available time slots present an insurmountable barrier, please send me an email.

 ### Week 4 | February 14 (Valentines!) | Print